cany7/LumiCite/README.md

 }
 ```

-The generated report in this run recorded:

-- `num_questions: 41`
-- `recall_at_k: 0.8537`
-- `mrr: 0.8049`
-- `ndcg_at_k: 0.8177`
-- `mean_retrieval_latency_ms: 473.535`
+## Usage Suggestions

+- If you make changes to the knowledge base (additions, replacements, deletions, or modifications to `papers.csv` or `papers.txt`), you must manually execute `rag parse` before performing retrieval or Q&A.
+- If the knowledge base has not changed, there is no need to repeat `rag parse`; you can proceed directly to `rag search` or `rag query`.
+- `rag search` is suitable for checking recall results, inspecting hits, and debugging retrieval strategies; `rag query` is intended for generating final answers based on retrieval results and providing citation information.
+- By default, the generation stage uses an external model API.
+To use a local backend, you must explicitly switch to `ollama` for both `rag parse` and `rag query`.
+- This project is optimized for academic Q&A scenarios that require combining main text, images, and tables, as the system unifies these evidence types throughout the retrieval, reranking, and answer generation process.

+## Project Testing

+Currently, the `tests/` directory contains unit and integration tests, primarily covering the following functional areas:

+- **Retrieval Pipeline:** Dense, sparse, and hybrid retrieval, RRF fusion, and reranker logic.
+- **Q&A Pipeline:** Prompt construction, generation normalization, citation completion, answer validation, and fallback behavior.
+- **Parsing and Ingestion Pipeline:** Text chunking, MinerU output mapping, image/table asset processing, embedding generation, index construction, and persistence consistency.
+- **Data Source and Incremental Processing:** Discovery and crawling for `local_dir`, `url_csv`, and `url_list`; manifest-based incremental processing, retry logic, and stale document pruning.
+- **Interface and Runtime Contracts:** CLI and FastAPI parameter defaults, response structures, health checks, and error response formats.
+- **Engineering Constraints:** Configuration loading, logging and error types, Docker/CI configuration constraints, and field validation for core schemas.

 ## Data and Pipeline Schema

-The project generates the following directories and artifacts during runtime:
+The project generates a fixed set of key directories and intermediate results during operation:

-- `data/pdfs/`: location for source PDF files and default URL input files
+- `data/pdfs/`: Location for original PDF documents and default URL input files.
-  - `papers.csv`: URL CSV input file; required field: `url`
+  - `papers.csv`: URL CSV input file (required field: `url`).
-  - `papers.txt`: TXT URL list input file, one URL per line
+  - `papers.txt`: TXT URL list input file (one URL per line).
-- `data/intermediate/mineru/`: raw intermediate outputs generated during parsing
+- `data/intermediate/mineru/`: Raw intermediate outputs from the parsing stage.
-- `data/assets/`: canonical asset directory for figures and tables
+- `data/assets/`: Canonical asset directory for images and tables.
-- `data/metadata/`: canonical chunks, embeddings, and retrieval indexes
+- `data/metadata/`: Canonical directory for chunks, embeddings, and retrieval indexes.
-- `rag.log`: Unified error log located in the project root.
+- `rag.log`: Unified error log located in the project root directory.

-- The project maintains a unified chunk schema across ingestion, retrieval, and answering.
+- The project uses a unified chunk schema to connect the ingestion, retrieval, and answering stages.
-  - Every chunk includes `chunk_id`, `doc_id`, `text`, `chunk_type`, `page_number`, and `headings` as base fields
+  - Each chunk contains basic fields: `chunk_id`, `doc_id`, `text`, `chunk_type`, `page_number`, and `headings`.
-  - Figure and table chunks include additional fields, such as `caption`, `footnotes`, and `asset_path`, for context and localization.
+  - Image and table chunks include additional positioning and supplementary information, such as `caption`, `footnotes`, and `asset_path`.
-- Retrieval uses a unified `SearchResult` schema, while the Q&A stage uses `Citation` for references and returns final outputs via `RAGAnswer`.
+- The retrieval stage uses a unified `SearchResult` schema to organize hits, while the Q&A stage uses `Citation` to denote references and returns the final answer with citations via `RAGAnswer`.
-  - This schema design covers the entire data path—from chunk normalization and embedding generation to retrieval and final answer synthesis.
+  - This overall schema design covers the complete data flow from chunk normalization, embedding, and index construction to retrieval and answer synthesis.

-## Usage Notes

-- If the knowledge base changes (additions, replacements, removals, or modifications to `papers.csv`/`papers.txt`), rerun `rag parse` before retrieval or Q&A.
-- If the knowledge base is unchanged, you can proceed directly to `rag search` or `rag query`.
-- `rag search` is useful for inspecting recall and debugging retrieval strategies, while `rag query` produces final answers with citations.
-- The generation stage defaults to an external model API.
-For local processing, switch both `rag parse` and `rag query` to `ollama`.
-- This project is optimized for Q&A over academic papers where main text, figures, and tables are interconnected, unifying all evidence types into a seamless retrieval, reranking, and generation workflow.

 ## Troubleshooting